ilios/user-guide/dashboard/mobile-devices.md

 ## Dashboard - student

-After a student logs in, with Week at a Glance is selected, the learner will see a view similar to the one shown below.
+After a student logs in, with Week at a Glance selected, the learner will see a view similar to the one shown below.

 ![student view](../images/mobile_view/student_view.png)

 ## Dashboard - instructor

-After an Instructor logs in, with Week at a Glance, the screen will appear similar to the one shown below.
+After an Instructor logs in, with Week at a Glance selected, the screen will appear similar to the one shown below.

 ![instructor view](../images/mobile_view/instructor_view.png)

-The only difference between the two screen shots above is that Ilios users who perform non-learner functions in Ilios get the navigational icons shown toward the top of the screen underneath the "Dashboard" label.
+The only difference between the two screen shots above is that Ilios users who perform non-learner functions get the navigational icons shown toward the top of the screen underneath the "Dashboard" label.

 ## Icons Explained

+The icons appearing at the top of the mobile view screen are described in the image below.
+The Ilios menu expander is available to view the captions along with the icons.
+This image is with the expander in "contracted" mode.

 ![icons explained](../images/mobile_view/icons_explained.png)